 Role as the aforementioned dope

-Music video for New Order’s ‘Blue Monday.’
-Co-produced with Adam Brooks for the sake of on-beat editing (every 27 frames).
+Co-dir: Adam Brooks.
 Starring David Brand as Russell Anderson and Jeffrey Aronson as Mike Kataja, based on a true story.

 Co-director, camera, editor